 Please note - the prototype photographs sometimes showed the Smoke-Box to have rivets and other times none at all.
 For this reason this model has been designed as the smooth type to print better and provide a better canvas.
 Rivets can be added by buying transfer decals that have physical relief.
 DCC Concepts is one manufacturer that supplies them.

 Also to be noted, the rivets on the side of the tank don't always turn out perfectly in WSF/BSF, especially after sanding down.
 Adding transfer rivet decals will solve this easily.
 If you want the lining to coincide with the rivets then you can use softening solution for transfers such as 'Micro Sol/Set' or maybe rub them off, add the lining and then re-apply the rivets with Archer transfers.

-The Photograph shows this E2 body fitted to a Hornby Thomas chassis.
+The majority Photographs shows this E2 body fitted to a Hornby Thomas chassis.
 Beautifully modelled and painted in a freelance livery by Corwin Bainbridge.
 Many thanks for the submission. :)